-Hummingbirds are among the smallest of all bird species.
-They are known as hummingbirds because of the sound created by their beating wings.
+Hummingbirds may be among the smallest of all bird species, but they are also some of the best known.
+What they lack in size they make up for in heart, beauty and colouration which is why their popularity is so enduring They are known as hummingbirds because of the sound created by their beating wings.
 They achieve this by rapidly flapping their wings 12–80 times per second, at this speed hummingbirds are able to hover in mid-air.

 Where do hummingbirds live?